ZhuoyuanJiang/fashion-retrieval-agent/README.md

 Open [http://localhost:7860](http://localhost:7860) and try it.

-For non-default modes (live audio recording, live retrieval, custom port, non-default paths), see [§Demo: beyond cached mode](#demo-beyond-cached-mode) below.

----

-## Demo: beyond cached mode

 <details>
-<summary><b>Click to expand</b> — env-var recipes for live audio recording, live retrieval, custom paths, custom port</summary>
+<summary><b>Beyond cached mode</b> — env-var recipes for live audio recording, live retrieval, custom paths, custom port</summary>

 <br>

-The [Quick Start](#-quick-start) above runs the demo in **cached mode** — 8 preset queries with pre-computed top-K results, no GPU at request time.
+Steps 1–4 above run the demo in **cached mode** — 8 preset queries with pre-computed top-K results, no GPU at request time.
 You can also run the demo with your own image + spoken query (instead of the 8 presets), enable live audio recording, override default paths on a fresh machine, or change the Gradio port/sharing.
 Set env vars before launching